charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 There is a distinction between authentication and authorisation:

   * Authentication verifies who a user is.
-  * Authorization deals with what a user is allowed to do.
+  * Authorisation deals with what a user is allowed to do.

 **CDK** can be configured to use Keystone and LDAP for authentication only or both authentication and authorisation.